Supply Chain

 3 Key Takeaways

-- Prepare for cascading cost pressures: Tariffs are triggering supplier consolidation and financial distress.
-Review contracts now for price reopeners, force majeure clauses, and tariff allocation terms.
+- Prepare for cascading cost pressures: Tariffs may accelerate consolidation and financial distress across the supply chain.
+Contracts should be reviewed for fixed‑price commitments, price reopeners, force majeure provisions, and tax or tariff‑allocation terms.

-- Diversify beyond China for critical inputs: Geopolitical risks around battery materials and semiconductors require multi-jurisdictional sourcing strategies and secure long-term offtake agreements.
+- Diversify beyond China for critical inputs: Geopolitical risks affecting battery materials and semiconductors may necessitate multi‑jurisdictional sourcing strategies and secure long‑term supply arrangements.

 One Big Thing: